Kasey Kahne, Driver, No. 5 Chevrolet SS

 Children: Son, Tanner

 Kasey Kahne has won in everything he’s ever raced.
-Now, after more than a decade at NASCAR’s highest level, his talent, looks and down-to-earth personality make him popular with fans and world-renowned brands alike.
+Now, after more than a decade at NASCAR’s highest level, his talent and down-to-earth personality make him popular with fans and world-renowned brands alike.
 Entering the 2017 season, Kahne has earned 17 career NASCAR Cup Series wins and five playoff berths.

 Kahne hit NASCAR stardom in 2004 after being recruited to join Evernham Motorsports, the team founded by three-time Cup champion crew chief Ray Evernham.
 The car owner’s scouting investment immediately paid off, as Kahne took home top-three finishes in his first four races and claimed 2004 NASCAR Cup Rookie of the Year honors.
 Today, he remains one of NASCAR’s biggest names and ranks in the top 10 for merchandise sales and in the most popular driver fan vote.